 FAQ

 No boiling in this recipe!
-Some recipes recommend boiling the peppers prior to stuffing to help soften them, but we find that it makes the peppers too soggy.
+Some recipes recommend boiling to help soften the peppers, but we find that it makes the peppers too soggy.

 Recipe